srynot4sale/twiffer/README.md

 Twiffer
 =======

 Twiffer is a minimalistic Twitter shell client.
-It forces you to view you to rate each tweet as you view it allowing you to build up statistics regarding your followed user's signal-to-noise ratios.
+It forces you to rate each tweet as you view it allowing you to build up statistics regarding your followed user's signal-to-noise ratios.

+The goal of using this client over others is to help "tune" your follow list so you can spend less time checking Twitter, and at the same time hopefully get more from it.

 Twiffer can be launched by running twiffer.py.
 Stats can be reviewed by running stats.py.